-Resende L. 1995.
-Estratigrafia, petrografia e geoquímica da seqüência sedimentar do greenstone Belt de Pilar de Goiás, GO.
+RESENDE, L. Estratigrafia, petrografia e geoquímica da sequência sedimentar do greenstone belt de Pilar de Goiás, GO.
 Dissertação de Mestrado, Instituto de Geociências, Universidade de Brasília, 124 p.
+1995.

 Articles published in conferences:

-Internal reportswill NOT be accepted as references, except those which are broadly known by the scientific community and with the Geochimica Brasiliensisreferees authorization.
+Internal reports will NOT be accepted as references, except those which are broadly known by the scientific community and with the Geochimica Brasiliensis Editorial Board authorization.